jwillp/jwillp-portfolio/user/pages/03.projects/01.plaisirs-sonores-records/project_view.md

 an easy system for them to use in order to manage the content of the site.
 By providing special buttons in the administration panel to create news artists or news post.

-For the upcoming events system, they are automatically fetched from their facebook page.
-Therefore they only have to create events on facebook to see them be automatically added to the website.
+For the upcoming events system, they are automatically fetched from their Facebook page.
+Therefore, they only have to create events on Facebook to see them be automatically added to the website.

 ## Colors and Typography